-Our Birth Doulas are highly trained and passionate.
+The birth doulas we represent are highly trained and passionate.
 They have all undertaken professional training with a reputable organisation and many have other areas of expertise.
-All our Doulas are insured and work under a strict code of ethics with passion and professionalism.
-We have hand picked our Doulas for their enthusiasm, empathy and work ethic.
-We have Doulas with many personalities to ensure each family can find the right match for them.
+All Doulas involved with DoulaCare Ireland are insured and work under a strict code of ethics with passion and professionalism.
+We have hand picked Doulas for their enthusiasm, empathy and work ethic.
+We offer Doulas with many personalities to ensure each family can find the right match for them.

 They are committed to providing non-biased, evidence-based information should you require it and are there to support you during your labour to have a positive birth experience.